mazaosoko/hackerrank/README.md

-# HackerRank
+# HackerRank solutions
-Solutions by members of MazaoSoko to practice problems on HackerRank.
+Solutions to practice problems on HackerRank.